Recommended links

 The IRIS Center creates free training enhancement resources for college faculty who are preparing the next generation of school personnel and for professional development providers who are training current school professionals.
 IRIS training enhancements are designed to equip school personnel with the knowledge and skills necessary to effectively teach students with disabilities in general education classrooms.
 Materials includes online interactive modules, case studies, information briefs, activities, and a searchable directory of disability-related websites.

 LD OnLine is the leading web resource on learning disabilities and ADHD for parents, teachers, and other professionals.
 The award-winning service offers the latest information on issues such as ADHD, special education, assessment, adult issues, and much more.
-Special features include Q&A's with leading practitioners, such as Richard Lavoie and Larry Silver, the Learning Store, active bulletin boards, and a kid's area.
+Special features include Q&A's with leading practitioners, such as Richard Lavoie and Larry Silver, active bulletin boards, and a kid's area.

 The Alliance organizations represent more than 10 million individuals engaged in providing, governing, and improving America's public schools at the local, state, and national levels.
 The Alliance is dedicated to helping those institutions and people who provide and govern public education work together to find the best way to respond to local challenges.
 The Alliance will strive to deliver a common message to all parts of the education system, align priorities, share and disseminate success stories, encourage collaboration at every level, and work toward long-term systemic change based on solid research evidence.